gnss-sdr/geniuss-place/_posts/2019-01-15-monitoring-software-receiver-internal-status.md

 ### Download the required classes

-Let's create a folder for storing all the source files of our project:
+Create a new directory in the home folder for storing all the source files of our project:

 ```bash
 $ mkdir monitoring-client
 $ cd monitoring-client
 ```

-Since the Gnss_Synchro class depends on the Gnss_Signal class, and the latter depends on the Gnss_Satellite class, we must include all three of them in our project.
+As mentioned earlier, since the Gnss_Synchro class depends on the Gnss_Signal class, and the latter depends on the Gnss_Satellite class, we must include all three of them in our project.

-Download the class files from the GNSS-SDR GitHub repository into our project folder:
+Use the following command to download the class files from the GNSS-SDR GitHub repository into the project folder:

 ```bash
 $ wget https://github.com/gnss-sdr/gnss-sdr/raw/next/src/core/system_parameters/gnss_satellite.h \